Best practices

 The endpoints that have not performed a security update in the past 24 hours or more appear as having issues.
 This happens because the endpoints are offline.

-6. Select the check boxes corresponding to the endpoints you want to delete.
+Select the checkboxes corresponding to the endpoints you want to delete.

-7. Click Delete in the action toolbar at the top of the screen.
+Click Delete at the top of the page.
 Following this action, the following will happen:

 You can check the licensing information in the My Company page.